bartmcleod/VrmlParser/README.md

 2. npm
 3. pegjs-require
 4. fs
-5. php, if you want to merge multiple VRML files into one.
+5. php, if you want to merge multiple VRML files into one or if you want to use the built-in webserver to serve your files.

+Once you have installed NodeJs, you can just run `npm install` to install the other dependencies. php Is entirely optional and won't be installed by the command.
+If you want to run a local webserver, there are many options, not only php.

 ## Milestones
 1. Working, experimental grammar, based on experience, memory and sample files.
 It should be able to parse house.wrl, from the ThreeJs examples.